Enroot | Making a difference in the lives of immigrant students and creating belonging

 Enroot is a community-based nonprofit with a mission to empower immigrant youth to achieve academic, career, and personal success through inspiring out-of-school experiences.
 For the past 28 years, Enroot has directed programming for low-income immigrant high school students at Cambridge Rindge and Latin School (CRLS) with program alumni graduating college at more than twice the rate of their peers with demonstrated increases in self-confidence, advocacy, and leadership skills.
 In 2016 Enroot expanded beyond Cambridge to serve the growing immigrant population at Somerville High School.

 By providing wrap-around support that tackles the unique challenges facing low-income immigrant students, we narrow the achievement gap between Enroot students and their native-born peers.
 We do this by supporting students throughout the process of integrating into their school and community and by partnering closely with school staff and municipal departments in both communities.
 Enroot also receives financial support and in-kind donations of office and programmatic space from school and city partners, enabling the organization to operate effectively within the fabric of the school community.

+Enroot’s progressive program model spans 4-6 years of a student's high school to college trajectory.
+We recruit students designated as English Language Learners (ELLs) or Formerly Limited English Proficient (FLEP).
 Complementing school day supports with robust after-school programming greatly accelerates our students’ pace of language acquisition, enabling them to more quickly transition out of academically segregated departments and ensuring they are given access to the resources to succeed.
 Our program model is designed to serve students with different levels of English language proficiency with activities and supports appropriate to their level (as measured by their school-designated ELL level, with “ELL 1” being the most basic and “ELL 4” being the most advanced).
 Students who are just beginning to learn English enroll in

 In the weekly Leadership Seminars, students explore post-secondary pathways and career interests, gain practical professional skills, and become increasingly engaged in the community.
 Additionally, students attend field trips to local colleges and universities, visit local workplaces, and hear from immigrant leaders in Somerville.
 Students have an opportunity during their 6-year relationship with Enroot to experience a professional work experience through a paid professional internship at one of our many internship partners.

 Navigating high school, post-secondary preparation and college are full of complexities and decisions that bear long term consequences.
 This is especially true for our English learner students, many of whom will be first-generation students on college campuses.
 Bob Dumas of Boston25 spent some time interviewing an Enroot alumnus, current students and staff, as well as filming a weekly seminar workshop featuring several community leaders and discussing advocacy.
 You can view the segment HERE.